RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

  	C	is	incorrect	because	release	management	is	focused	on	the	actual execution	of	a	production	release,	including	validation.
 The	main focus	is	on	properly	mapping	out	all	steps	required	for	a	release	and then	configuring	and	deploying	it.
 Although	dependency	validations will	be	part	of	a	release	management	process,	they	are	performed	after the	checks	will	have	been	done	as	part	of	the	change	management process.
  	D	is	incorrect	because	availability	management	is	focused	on	making sure	system	resources,	processes,	personnel,	and	toolsets	are	properly allocated	and	secured	to	meet	SLA	requirements	for	performance.

-10. Which	process	is	used	to	properly	maintain	balanced	resources	across	a cloud	environment	and	to	respond	to	changing	needs	from	conditions	due to	auto-scaling?
+### Question # 1 - 	Which	process	is	used	to	properly	maintain	balanced	resources	across	a cloud	environment	and	to	respond	to	changing	needs	from	conditions	due to	auto-scaling?
 A.	DCOM
 B.	Distributed	optimization
 C.	Dynamic	optimization